felipealfonsog/SpendWisePy/README.md

 SpendWisePy is a simple and intuitive expense tracking application built in Python by Felipe Alfonso Gonzalez, a passionate Computer Science Engineer from Chile. 💻🚀
 #### IMPORTANT NOTE
-This open-source project comes with dual licensing options: MIT and GPL.
-Feel free to use, modify, and distribute the software under these permissive licenses.
+This open-source project comes with dual licensing options: MIT.
+In short words, feel free to use, modify, and distribute the software under these permissive licenses.
 However, if you utilize the source code or create a fork, please kindly attribute Felipe Alfonso Gonzalez as the original creator behind this expense management tool.

 #### Features ✨🚀